AzureAdvocateBit/AzureSphereDevX-1/README.md

 You will see that the declarations include the property name, the type, and the handler function to call when a device twin update for the property is received.

-The device twins need to be initialized, but first they need to be added to an array or set of device twins that are added by reference.
+Next the each device twins needs to be added by reference to an array (or set) of device twins.

 ```c
 DX_DEVICE_TWIN_BINDING* deviceTwinBindingSet[] = { &dt_desired_sample_rate, &dt_reported_temperature };
 ```

-and finally the array of twins needs to be opened.
+and finally the array of device twins needs to be initialized or started.

 ```c
 dx_timerSetStart(timerSet, NELEMS(timerSet));
 ```

-When a device twin message is received, this set of device twins is checked for a matching property name, when a match is found, the payload JSON is deserialized, the type is checked to ensure it is of the correct type, and then the handler is called and the device twin context is passed to the handler function.
+When a device twin message is received, this set of device twins is checked for a matching property name, when a match is found, the JSON payload is deserialized, the type is checked to ensure it is of the correct type as declared in the device twin context.
+Then the device twin context handler is called passing the context by reference to the handler function.

 The following is an example of the device twin handler that is called.